-Among the first vehicle terror attacks were the Beirut barracks bombing in 1983 that killed 241 US soldiers, the 1993 World Trade Center bombing and the Oklahoma City bombing in 1995 that killed 168 and injured 680.
-On Bastille Day in 2016, a large cargo truck rammed and mowed down pedestrians in Nice, France, killing 86 and injuring 434.
-It was one of the worst VAW incidents in history.
+Among the first VBIED attacks were the Beirut barracks bombing in 1983 that killed 241 US soldiers.
+Ten years later, the 1993 World Trade Center bombing and the Oklahoma City bombing (1995) claimed another 174 lives and injured more than 1000 people.

-As recently as December of 2020, an assailant deliberately used his car to kill one Capitol Police officer and injure another.
-Law enforcement and DHS indicate that terrorist VAW and VBIED attacks will continue to increase in the coming years and this is why protective design professionals need to incorporate effective strategies to mitigate or prevent vehicle incursions.
+The unfortunate fact is law enforcement and DHS indicate that terrorist VAW and VBIED attacks will continue to increase in the coming years and this is why protective design professionals need to incorporate effective strategies to mitigate or prevent vehicle incursions.